MiNI-Q: A Miniature, Wire-Free Quadruped with Unbounded, Independently Actuated Leg Joints: Introduction

-Separately, other research has demonstrated the benefits of continuously rotating joints in purely legged robots.
+Other research has demonstrated the benefits of continuously rotating joints in purely legged robots.
 For example, work on NaBi explored a continuously rotating knee joint on a bipedal robot, which enabled the robot to step over doorsills, climb stairs, and traverse obstacles \cite{NaBi}.
-These results suggest that continuous joint rotation can do more than protecting the robot from mechanical damages.
-It can also enhance legged locomotion itself, independent of any wheeled transformation.
+These results suggest that the benefits of continuous joint rotation extend beyond simply preventing mechanical damage; enhanced locomotion independent of any wheeled transformation is now viable for legged robots.

 Building on these insights, we explore a legged robot mechanism in which both the shoulder and knee joints are independently actuated and unbounded.
 We realize our design through a miniature-scale robot, MiNI-Q, to validate the concept while keeping the potential to generalize to larger-sized applications.
 The main contributions of this paper are: